nasjonalmuseet/DiMu-API-documentation/readme.md

 http://api.dimu.org/api/solr/select?q=*&fq=identifier.owner:NMK*&fq=artifact.hasPictures:true&facet=true&facet.mincount=1&facet.field=artifact.ingress.producer&facet.limit=7000&facet.sort=index&wt=json&facet.sort=count&rows=0&api.key=hack4no

 <a name="detail"></a><h2>Object detailed view</h2>
 The Solr response has some limitations in certain fields.
-For instance, it will only return one title for an object although an object can have multiple titles, for instance titles in other languages.
-Also, the Solr response will only list one producer per object even if more exist, and it will not list any attribute associated with the production event, e.g. if a production event carries the attribute <em>antatt sikker</em> (<em>assumed certain</em>).
+For instance, it will only return one title for an object although multiple titles may exist, for instance titles in other languages.
+Also, the Solr response will only list one producer per object even if more exist, and it will not list any attribute associated with the production event.
+E.g. if a production event carries the attribute <em>antatt sikker</em> (<em>presumed certain</em>), it will not be present in the Solr response..

 The detailed view (in JSON) of individual objects is requested by using the object’s `artifact.uuid` from the Solr response, e.g.
 ```